craPkit/tttt/readme.md

 * A Jira instance that uses Work Logs ;)
 * VPN connection to access Jira, if necessary
 * setup your .env
-  * feel free to PR more docs! ;)
+  * start by `cp example.env .env` and edit
+  * `TT_URL`: your company's TimeTac instance URL
+  * `TT_USER`: your personal TimeTac user name (usually without email-suffix)
+  * `TT_PASS`: your user's TimeTac password
+  * `TT_PROJECT`: the TimeTac project (not task) associated with your client's Jira instance
+  * `TT_START`: start date for collecting TimeTac data (DE-AT format)
+  * `JIRA_URL`: Your client's Jira instance URL, excluding any suffixes (assuming standard Jira paths, if that exists)
+  * `JIRA_USER`: your Jira user ID (usually the full email-address)
+  * `JIRA_PASS`: your user's Jira password
+  * `JRIA_MONTHS`: a list of shortened Month Names compatible with your Jira locale (usually determined by your Browser/System)

 ## How-to

+0. Log your work in TimeTac and start each log's message with the correct Jira issue key.
-1. npm run start
+1. `npm run start`
-2. from Playwright's console, run `open timetac report`
+2. From Playwright's console, run `open timetac report`.
-   3. Retry on error, check env configuration in between
+   3. Retry on error, check env configuration in between.
    4. Sometimes TimeTac's internal IDs or even page flows might change.
 Adapt the scripts accordingly!
 4. Check the output ./report.md for correctness.
 Never trust bots!
-5. from Playwright's console, run `fill jira`
+5. From Playwright's console, run `fill jira`.
    6. This already accounts for a few known Jira quirks, but I guess each installation might have its own.
    8. If the script fails, check Jira reports for submitted work log
    7. Please PR any work-arounds!